kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Alignment route is now exactly 50 shifts up to Visas.
 - Removed looting MC's Armband from route since it doesn't grant us any bonuses.
 - Removed looting Museum in Onderon Palace.
-- We now get Pontite Crystal and Ossus Keeper Robes as a reward from Queen Talia
+- We now get Pontite Crystal and Ossus Keeper Robes as a reward from Queen Talia.
-- Change of dialog with some thugs on Nar Shaddaa, found by the_kovic (saves ~40s)
+- Change of dialog with some thugs on Nar Shaddaa, found by the_kovic (saves ~40s).
+- Updated Dialog with Visas on Nar Shaddaa.
+- Updated Dialog with Zuka on Dxun.
+- Memory Reset moved to after fighting Visas, new players still recommended to reset before starting Dxun.

 ### v2.1 (October 2023)
 - Updated Levelling Plan for easier use of Force Speed powers.